 - MAKE THE VINAIGRETTE

-- In a medium-sized bowl, whisk together the olive oil and red wine vinegar, mustard, sea salt, lemon pepper and honey.
+- Whisk together the olive oil and red wine vinegar, mustard, sea salt, lemon pepper and honey in a medium-sized bowl.
 Set aside until ready to compile the salad.